Flipkart raises $160 million in latest funding drive

 Flipkart, one of India's largest e-commerce companies, has raised $160 million from private equity investors, taking the total to $360 million in its recent fund raising drive to build and strengthen technology and bolster its supply chain.

-In the latest round of funding, investors include Dragoneer Investment Group, Morgan Stanley Investment Management, Sofina (SOF.BR), Vulcan Capital and Tiger Global, the company said in a statement.
+In the latest round of funding, investors include Dragoneer Investment Group, Morgan Stanley Investment Management, Sofina, Vulcan Capital and Tiger Global, the company said in a statement.

 Six-year-old Flipkart offers products across 17 categories and has more than 1 million unique visitors every day, according to the company statement.